kataw/kataw/test/__snapshot__/parser/expressions/yield/gen/with_strict_dirctive/function_yieldx0028yieldx0029_x007b_yieldx003a_yield_x0028yield_x002b_yieldx00280x0029x0029_x007d.md

 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 29, end: 34 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 37, end: 43 ✖ Identifier expected.
-Reserved word in strict mode - start: 37, end: 44 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 44, end: 50 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 44, end: 50 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 52, end: 57 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 59, end: 65
+Reserved word in strict mode - start: 37, end: 44 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 44, end: 50 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 52, end: 57 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 59, end: 65